What is cardiac sarcoma?

 Researchers don’t yet know how to prevent this type of cancer.

 When should I call my healthcare provider?

 - Symptoms that don’t get better, or get worse

 - Cardiac sarcoma is a type of cancer that starts in the muscle or blood vessels of the heart.

 - The symptoms of heart tumors vary, depending on where the tumor is.
 They can include swelling of legs or belly, fatigue, chest pain, and other symptoms.

 - You will need tests to look at your heart and see how well it's working.
-These may include an echocardiogram, ECG, CT scan, or other tests.
+These may include an echocardiogram, ECG, imaging scans, or other tests.